 Common Causes of Construction Site Injuries

 OSHA is the federal agency responsible for regulating and overseeing safety procedures at work sites.
 The agency has 2,100 inspectors, including 29 in Massachusetts.
 This means that there is one inspector for roughly 115,863 workers statewide.
-Some of the most common citations that OSHA issues to businesses across the country are:
+Common citations that OSHA issues include:

 - Lack of fall protection